Bundaberg South: History

-Bundaberg South State School opened on 6 February 1875.
-On 30 June 1885 it closed and split into two schools: Bundaberg South Boys State School and Bundaberg South Girls and Infants State School.
+The first Bundaberg South State School opened on 6 February 1875 in Bourbong Street.
+On 30 June 1885, it split into two schools: Bundaberg South Boys State School and Bundaberg South Girls and Infants State School.
+In 1890s these two schools relocated to Crofton Street.
 Circa November 1894 both of these schools were renamed to be Bundaberg Central Boys State School and Bundaberg Central Girls and Infants State School.
 In 1926 the two schools were combined to create Bundaberg Central State School, which is now located in Bundaberg Central.

-A second Bundaberg South State School opened on 11 May 1891.
+On 11 May 1891, the South-East Bundaberg State School opened under head teacher William Ernest Benbow.
+In 1894, the school was renamed Bundaberg South State School (as the earlier schools with that name had been renamed to Bundaberg Central).

 St Mary's Mission Hall (Anglican Church) was dedicated in 26 March 1895.
 It closed during the year ended 31 December 1989.

 Bundaberg State High School opened on 22 January 1912.
 In 1964 it was renamed Bundaberg State High School and Technical College.
 In 1965 the technical college was separated from the school and the school's name restored to Bundaberg State High School.